 such as Communities, small section for Home page and individual Cllr profiles to be finalised.
 Making links between Parish

-Council and community sites would be useful, and any other events that should be publicisedHowever there did not
+Council and community sites would be useful, and any other events that should be publicised.
+However there did not

 seem any need to duplicate information already present on Village web- site.
 Concern over planning with County